lqxp/lqxp-client/README.md

 ## NixOS

-`shell.nix` and `flake.nix` include the Linux dependencies that Tauri expects on NixOS, including GTK, WebKitGTK 4.1, GLib, `libsoup_3`, `librsvg`, and the GIO networking module setup required by WebKit.
+`flake.nix` include the Linux dependencies that Tauri expects on NixOS, including GTK, WebKitGTK 4.1, GLib, `libsoup_3`, `librsvg`, and the GIO networking module setup required by WebKit.

 ## License